Hackensack Immigration Lawyer Nita Kundanmal is here to Assist you with your Deportation Case

 Do I Need a Lawyer for Removal Proceedings?

 Unlike criminal proceedings, if you do not have an attorney to represent you in Immigration Court, the government will not appoint you a lawyer.
 Contact the Law Office of Nita Kundanmal as soon as you can when you receive any notice or threat of removal.
 With a skilled immigration attorney by your side, you will benefit from Nita Kundanmal ‘s legal training and Immigration Court experience to get the best outcome for you and your family.

 What Happens With a Notice to Appear Hearing?

-Deportation or removal proceedings begin with a Notice to Appear (NTA), to appear for immigration court on a certain date.
+Deportation or removal proceedings begin with a Notice to Appear (NTA), a document that requires an individual to appear in immigration court on a certain date.
 The NTA is issued to someone suspected of entering or remaining in the United States without lawful status, or to a Permanent Resident who has committed certain crimes which are removable offenses.

 During the Immigration Court proceeding, the individual can be represented by his or her immigration attorney.
 The attorney will advise their client of the charges against them, and the individual will have to answer to the charges.
 If the individual does not appear for the removal hearing, the Immigration Judge will generally enter an Order of removal in absentia.

 The individual facing removal will also be able to apply for any form of relief from removal.
 An Immigration Judge will schedule the Merits Hearing or Individual Hearing to determine whether the application for relief from removal is approved or denied.
 There are a number of possible removal defenses for individuals facing deportation.
 Some removal defenses include: